dniccum/nova-documentation/README.md

 ## Upgrading from version 2

-If you are upgrading from version 2 to version 3 (Laravel 4 support), make sure your `composer.json` has the following version/reference to included the updated version:
+If you are upgrading from version 2 to version 3 (Laravel Nova 4 support), make sure your `composer.json` has the following version/reference to included the updated version:

 ```
 "dniccum/nova-documentation": "^3.0"